FaridaAyman/-SmartCalc-Pro-Multi-Mode-Flutter-Calculator/README.md

 ✅ Make sure your code follows Flutter best practices and includes clear documentation.

-🧰 Tools & Technologies
+##🧰 Tools & Technologies
-Flutter 3.x
+  -Flutter 3.x

-Dart
+  -Dart

-Material Design 3
+  -Material Design 3

-math.dart (for calculations)
+  -math.dart (for calculations)

-Custom Widgets & Logic Files
+  -Custom Widgets & Logic Files

-🪪 License
+##🪪 License
 This project is licensed under the MIT License.
 You’re free to use, modify, and distribute it with proper attribution.

 🧑‍💻 Authors
+--
 Farida Ayman → GitHub Profile
 Nada Attia → GitHub Profile
 Rodina Ahmed → GitHub Profile
+---
 💡 Passionate about Flutter, AI, and innovative mobile app development.
 📬 Reach us on GitHub or LinkedIn for collaborations.
+---
 ⭐ If you like this project, don’t forget to star the repository.